Toward Compact Deep Neural Networks via Energy-Aware Pruning: Experiments

 \subsection{Ablation study}

 We further conduct two additional ablation studies in the perspectives of the data quality and quantity to see whether our proposed method also yields stable performance regardless of two properties for the practical industry issue.
 These would be the critical points when you encounter 1) lack of data, 2) dataset with overconfidence or uncertainty for the efficient pruning.
 We test on two more scenarios with modern neural network architectures to see the effect of rank consistency.
+Please find Supplementary~\ref{sup:result_quantuty} for the results in data quantity.